cloudmesh/classes/docs/source/projects.rst

 * Installation/Configuration by Ansible playbook
 * Reproducibility - runnable on Linux distribution
 * Sample Dataset - up to 500GB per team
+* 10 VM instances with m1.medium are given to the utmost each team

 Project Copyright
 -------------------------------------------------------------------------------